This policy applies to all users who connect to the university’s wireless network.

 The University of Nebraska Omaha (UNO) has standardized on the 802.11g/n/ac protocols for its wireless networks, transmitting on the 2.4 GHz and 5 GHz radio frequency spectrums with the intention of delivering Internet connectivity to wireless devices.

 Policy and Appropriate Use

-All wireless access points connected to the UNO network must be approved and centrally managed by Information Services (IS).
-The addition of new wireless access points within campus facilities will be collaboratively planned among campus departments and managed by IS.
+All wireless access points connected to the UNO network must be approved and centrally managed by Information Technology Services (ITS).
+The addition of new wireless access points within campus facilities will be collaboratively planned among campus departments and managed by ITS.
 Non-sanctioned installation of wireless equipment or use of unauthorized equipment on campus premises is prohibited.

-In the course of maintaining and securing the UNO network, IS may conduct the following procedures at its own discretion:
+In the course of maintaining and securing the UNO network, ITS may conduct the following procedures at its own discretion: